Sayan-Mondal2022/simple_calculator/README.md

 # Simple Calculator

-A stylish and functional web-based calculator built with **HTML**, **CSS**, and **JavaScript**.
+A stylish and functional web-based calculator built with **HTML5**, **CSS3**, and **JavaScript**.
 This project features a responsive user interface and supports both mouse and keyboard input for basic arithmetic operations.

 ## 🚀 Features